prowdsponsor/consleak/README.md

   2. Update your Cabal database by running `cabal update`.

   3. Install the [Yesod Platform](http://www.yesodweb.com/)
-  version 1.2 by running `cabal install yesod-platform-1.2.0.1 persistent-sqlite esqueleto`.
+  version 1.2 by running `cabal install yesod-platform-1.2.0.1 yesod-bin persistent-sqlite esqueleto`.
 Note that by the time you follow these instructions there may be a more recent version of the Yesod Platform, but this tutorial has been written with this